agmeadows/stock-analysis/README.md

 ![Refactored Speed](/Resources/Runtime_refactor_2018.PNG)

 The new code runs in a fraction of a second compared to nearly 30 seconds for the original

+## Summary

+It is clear refactoring has major benefits.
+Through this process, the new code can run significantly faster.
+This allows for the code to handle larger sets of data.
+The biggest drawback is the additonal time involved in optimizing.
+This should only be done for code that will see multiple uses and not for one-off projects.

+In this case, the refactored VBA script was greatly improved.
+Since the code can be run for multiple years, it benefits from refactoring.
+Each run is significantly faster.
+Should it be required, additional tickers and associated could be added with minimal impact to performance.
+The original code was already at its limit.
+If any additional data was added the problem would only get worse.

+The biggest challenge in refactoring is determining the best place to execute a command to avoid redundant operations.
+Often times, this requires in-depth thinking of the process and exactly how the code will run.
+Debugging tools are very helpful in finding what the code is doing and when. however, this can take quite a bit of time to do.